alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

 6. The `NSV`'s `onNestedScroll()` method is called, giving the `NSV` an opportunity to consume any remaining scroll pixels that have still not been consumed.
 7. The `RV` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.<sup><a href="#footnote2" id="ref2">2</a></sup>

-Unfortunately for me, simply using a `NSV` and `RV` was not enough to get the scrolling behavior I wanted. **Figure 4** shows the two problematic bugs that I would need to fix:
+Unfortunately, simply using a `NSV` and `RV` was not enough to get the scrolling behavior I wanted. **Figure 4** shows the two problematic bugs that I needed to fix.
+The cause of both problems is that the `RV` is consuming scroll and fling events when it shouldn't be.
+On the left, the `RV` should *not* begin scrolling until the card has reached the top of the screen.
+On the right, flinging the `RV` downwards should collapse the card in a single smooth motion.

 <!-- Figure 4 -->